...

 Presenting Evidence in Texas Removal Hearings: CPS and Parental Perspectives

-Under the CPS guidelines for child removal in Texas, removal hearings are a critical stage where both Child Protective Services (CPS) and parents present evidence.
-CPS might introduce testimonies from caseworkers, medical professionals, and teachers, along with documents like medical records, police reports, and past CPS investigations.
+In Texas, under CPS guidelines for child removal, removal hearings are critical stages where both CPS and parents present evidence.
+CPS might introduce testimonies from caseworkers, medical professionals, and teachers.
+With this are documents like medical records, police reports, and past CPS investigations.
 Parents, on their end, can present witness testimonies, character references, or evidence of efforts to rectify any issues.
 The judge meticulously reviews all evidence before reaching a decision, ensuring a fair and just process.

 CPS Guidelines for Child Removal in Texas Evidence and Court Procedures